0bsidianSn0w/KindleCalculator/README.md

 ## 📦 Installation

-1. Download or clone this repository.
+1. Download the installCalc.sh file from this repo.
-2. You will get a folder called KindleCalculator, Within it there is another folder.
-3. Take that folder and put it in /mnt/us/extensions/, You do not need to copy the README and LICENCE in KindleCalculator.
-3. Eject your Kindle safely and open the **KUAL menu**.
-4. You should now see **Calculator** listed and ready to use.
+2. Plug your kindle into your computer (or use usbnet idc)
+3. Put it in /mnt/us/documents
+4. Unplug/Disconnect your kindle
+5. Run the file now on your homescreen
+6. PROFIT!

 ---